On-Farm Research Results: Impact of Torque on Corn Yield

 † All data except for the 2010 data is corrected to 15.5% moisture.

-Indicates yield is significantly lower for the Torque ST treatment at alpha = 0.1.
+Indicates yield is significantly lower for the Torque treatment at alpha = 0.1.

-Indicates yield is significantly higher for the Torque ST treatment at alpha = 0.1.
+Indicates yield is significantly higher for the Torque treatment at alpha = 0.1.

 This report has been posted to the Compendium of Research Reports on Use of Non-Traditional Materials for Crop Production, a searchable compilation of university research reports on non-traditional soil amendments and growth stimulants.

 For more information about the Nebraska On-Farm Research Network and to view other study results, visit https://cropwatch.unl.edu/on-farm-research.

 Growers are currently working with Extension educators and specialists to establish protocols for 2018 studies.
 If you're interested, contact your local extension educator soon.

 A searchable database allows you to search over 600 studies dating back to 1990 by using keywords, filters, or an interactive county map.
 The results can also be sorted by year, comparison, county, irrigation status, crop, and topic.
 Learn more about this easy-to-use tool and see what other growers are testing and what might have application for your operation.